Top-Rated Ski Resorts in North America

 Photo by ArtTower on Pixabay

 What Makes Whistler Special: With 37 lifts, including five gondolas and a pair of high speeds, Whistler can efficiently move the hoards of people who come here daily.
 In addition, a well-designed mountain with every amenity imaginable makes Whistler one of the best ski resorts in North America and the world.
-And the climate’s impact on the snow creates an incredibly stable snowpack that attracts backcountry adventurers, while the resort’s 50% intermediate slopes keep skiers coming back to Whistler every year.
+The climate’s impact on the snow creates an incredibly stable snowpack that attracts backcountry adventurers, while the resort’s 50% intermediate slopes keep skiers coming back to Whistler every year.

 As we’ve journeyed through the most exhilarating ski resorts in North America, it’s evident that these destinations provide thrill-seekers with an unmatched experience of diverse terrains and luxurious amenities.
 Yet, there is a world of majestic mountains waiting to be explored beyond these borders.
-Check out what the Majestic Mountains of the Himalayas has to offer.
+Check out what the Majestic Mountains of the Himalayas have to offer.